 I wonder what our ancestors would make of us researching and documenting their lives; sending off for scores of BM&D certificates and pouring over their census entries.
 Would they be amused, bemused or hopefully perhaps feel a sense of pride.
 One source of frustration whilst working on our family’s history, has been the fact that we did not start it a lot earlier, when more key personnel were still alive – so many questions I could now ask.
 The rewards however, when undertaking a project like this, are that you get to talk to and meet lots of relatives (distant and not so distant) who otherwise you would never have come into contact with.
 Our research started back in 2003 at the grave of Evan & Ann Moses, in St. Gwynno’s Churchyard, and it took us to places around the world about as far removed from Llanwynno as you could possibly get.
-An example of this was when we read of the tragic death of Kevin Wayne Brynn (a Gt.X4 Grandson of Evan & Ann) in Afghanistan in 2013.
+An example of this was when we read of the tragic death of Kevin Wayne Brynn (a Gt.X4 Grandson of Evan & Ann) in Afghanistan in 2013, whilst serving in the American military.

 When Glyn broadened his research, he managed to trace and make contact with some American cousins who are descendants of Evan IV Moses, one of the four family members who emigrated back in the 19th Century.
 We have subsequently made contact with cousins from all four emigrant branches!
 As a result of this, three lots of American “Moses’” have come over to visit the land of their fathers/Mae hen wlad fy nhadau, when we were able to show them around Ynysybwl/Llanwynno and have a meal with them in the Brynffynon Inn. .